gap-system/gap/INSTALL.md

   probably already done this.
 * Compile the kernel (unless a binary has been provided already)
 * Test the installation
-* Compile the packages that include C code
+* Compile the packages that require it.
   (some of them will only work under Unix and OS X).

 Installation will always install the new version of GAP.
 If you are